bxdoan/bxdoan/README.md

 <div align="center">

-> Strive not to be a success, but rather to be of value.
+> If you don’t like your destiny, don’t accept it.

-> — Albert Einstein —
+> — Naruto Uzumaki —

 </div>